retest/docs/README.md

 # Welcome to the retest documentation

-You can find the actual documentation under https://retest.github.io/docs/.

 Please feel free to correct anything outdated or wrong, improve any wording, or add information you feel is missing.

 ## Installation